mattgoldspink/grunt-sencha-dependencies/README.md

 ## Release History

+- 0.5.2 - Now generate 3 properties of files: sencha_dependencies_{target}, sencha_dependencies_{target}_ext_core and sencha_dependencies_{target}_app
+- 0.5.1 - Added support to use app.json from Sencha Cmd to make it easier for existing users to migrate
 - 0.5.0 - Switched the default mode to use PhantomJs to capture the loaded classes
 - 0.4.0 - Added pageRoot support for when your index.html is not in the root directory
 - 0.2.5 - Initial Touch support - tested against the Sencha Stock App - likely still bugs with other apps though